Ingestion

 Raw And Computed Records

-Infuse DB is intended to hold both raw and computed device streams.
+Infuse-DB is intended to hold both raw and computed device streams.

 | Record type | Use |